 The Advisory Committee for Indigenous Repatriation (the Committee) is an all-Indigenous committee.
-The Minister for the Arts appoints members of the Committee to advise on policy and program issues related to the repatriation of Australian Indigenous ancestral remains and secret sacred objects from Australian collecting institutions and Australian Indigenous ancestral remains from overseas.
+The Minister for the Arts appoints members of the Committee to advise on policy and program issues related to the repatriation of Aboriginal and Torres Strait Islander ancestral remains (ancestors) and secret sacred objects (objects) held in Australian collecting institutions and ancestors and associated material held overseas.

 Hear about repatriation

-The Committee provides strategic advice to the Australian Government on issues directly affecting Indigenous repatriation, in relation to:
+The Committee provides strategic advice to the Australian Government on issues directly affecting Indigenous repatriation, including:

-- the repatriation of Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects that have limited provenance and no identified community of origin;
+- The repatriation of ancestors and objects that have limited provenance and no identified community of origin.

-- repatriation matters that affect all or many communities (as each community advises on its own cultural protocols for ancestral remains and secret sacred objects); and
+- Repatriation matters that affect all or many communities (as each community advises on its own cultural protocols for ancestors and objects).

-The Committee also promotes awareness and understanding of the repatriation of Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects.
+The Committee also promotes awareness and understanding of the repatriation of ancestors and objects.

 Committee members must be of Aboriginal and/or Torres Strait Islander descent.
 In addition, members must have: